 My research program focuses on equity in health and health services for LGBTI people, Aboriginal and Torres Strait Islander people, young people and women.
 My work seeks to understand and address avoidable health differences that put socially disadvantaged people and communities at further disadvantage.
-I have a particular focus on stigmatised conditions such as infectious diseases related to sexual practice and drug use.
+I have a particular focus on stigmatised conditions such as infectious diseases and service access related to sexual practice and drug use.
 Check out my research projects page for more information on past and current projects.

-My research approach often employs qualitative, community-based or participatory methodologies that allow me to work in partnership with communities, non-governmental organisations and not-for-profits (like ACON Health and Family Planning NSW) to conduct and translate research to reduce health disadvantages.
+My research approach usually employs qualitative, community-based or participatory methodologies that allow me to work in partnership with communities, non-governmental organisations and not-for-profits (like ACON Health and Family Planning NSW) to conduct and translate research to reduce health disadvantages.

 My teaching focuses on qualitative methods in health research.
 I was the Academic Director and Course Coordinator of the Master’s of Qualitative Health Research coursework program 2011-2016.
-I teach three postgraduate units of study: Introduction to Qualitative Health Research; Advanced Qualitative Health Research; Qualitative Analysis & Writing (you can take them as short courses).
+I currently teach three postgraduate units of study: Introduction to Qualitative Health Research; Advanced Qualitative Health Research; Qualitative Analysis & Writing (you can take them as short courses).

 My community engagement activities centre around my research interests.
 I’m a Non-Executive Director of ACON Health (New South Wales’s leading health promotion organisation specialising in HIV prevention, HIV support and lesbian, gay, bisexual, transgender and intersex health).
 In partnership with ACON, colleague Rachel Deacon and I run the SWASH lesbian, bisexual and queer women’s health survey (running biennially since 1996).